serinamarie/Airbnb/README.md

 git clone <url>
 ```

-To run locally, you must first create a local .env in the main directory and add the following variables:
+Once cloned, create a `.env` file in the main directory and add the following variables:

 ```
 FLASK_APP=airbnb:APP